prakashjayy/fullstack_dl/README.md

 ## Things to work on
 - [ ] nbdev and its uses.
+- [ ] setup your terminal using - ZSH
 - [ ] setting up docker and vscode for remote container.
 - [ ] classification using pytorch lightning.
 - [ ] writing pytest.